xfce-mirror/xfce4-generic-slider/README.md

 Once xfce4-generic-slider is running in your panel, you can change the color of the slider and set whether a label appears beside it.
 To actually use it, you need to setup three references to the variable you're interested in.
 Here's an example of how to make a slider for the volume.

-    Adjsut this command: amixer set PCM %v
+    Adjust this command: amixer set PCM %v
     Denominator for adjusting: 255
     Synchronize with this command: amixer get PCM | tail -1 | awk '{print $4}' Denominator for synchronizing: 255
     Label for slider: PCM: %v
     Denominator for label: 255

-When the slider is dragged to a certain fraction, this fraction times 255 will be passed to amixer set.
-When another application changes the volume, the slider will call amixer get to determine what the returned number is as a fraction of 255.
+When the slider is dragged to a certain fraction, this fraction times 255 will be passed to `amixer set`.
+When another application changes the volume, the slider will call `amixer get` to determine what the returned number is as a fraction of 255.
 Note that the right denominator can differ depending on the sound card.